mkondratyev85/raster_tracer/README.md

 # RasterTracer

 RasterTracer is a plugin for semi-automatic digitizing of underlying raster layer in QGis.
+It is useful, for example, when you need to digitize a scanned topographic map, with curved black lines representing lines of equal heights of the surface.
+Instead of creating this curved vector line by manually clicking at each segment of this curved line to create multi-line, with this plugin you can click at the beginning of the curved line and at the end of the curved line, and it will automatically trace over black pixels (or pixels that are almost black) from the beginning to the end.
+By using this plugin you reduce clicks while digitizing raster maps.

+This process is show here:

 <img src="screen.gif" width="640" />